oveljosland/AssistiveGoggles/README.md

 - OpenCV installed on the Raspberry Pi

 ## Running the code
-To run the code, simply run the main.py file.
+To run the code, simply run the main.py file on the Raspberry Pi.